statamic-rad-pack/starter-kit-photographer/README.md

 ## Image Processing Guidelines

-Depending on how you use this site, you may find yourself process a _lot_ of images.
-It uses Spatie's [Responsive Images](https://statamic.com/addons/spatie/responsive-images) addon to generate multiple image variations to optimize load time for your visitors.

-Resizing images is very memory intensive, and so we'd like to make a few recommendations for the smoothest experience possible:
+Depending on how you use this kit, you may find yourself process a _lot_ of images.
+Processing images is very memory intensive, so we'd like to make a few recommendations for the smoothest experience possible.

+### Types of processing

+- Private galleries generate processed versions of their assets if the `lowres` or `watermark` option is enabled.
+- This kit leverages Spatie's [Responsive Images](https://statamic.com/addons/spatie/responsive-images) addon to optimize the load time for your visitors by generating responsive variants of each image.

+### Recommendations

+#### Queues
-- We highly recommend using a [Queue](https://laravel.com/docs/queues) to process the images and reduce the amount of work done in any single request.
-[Laravel Horizon](https://laravel.com/docs/11.x/horizon) makes this very easy, especially if you're using Laravel Forge to manage your server.
+We highly recommend using a [Queue](https://laravel.com/docs/queues) to process the images and reduce the amount of work done in any single request.
+[Laravel Horizon](https://laravel.com/docs/11.x/horizon) makes this very easy.
+You may install Horizon into your project with `composer require laravel/horizon`.
+Then publish its assets with `php artisan horizon:install`.
+Then run `php artisan horizon` to start Horizon (or enable Horizon in Laravel Forge if you're using it).

+#### Resize images
-- Down-sample your images before uploading into public galleries — if possible.
-Setting the width to `1200px` will ensure that they're never bigger than they need to be, thus reducing the memory needed to resize.
+Down-sample your images to a max width of `1200px` before uploading.
+This will ensure that they're never bigger than they need to be on the frontend, thus reducing the memory needed to resize.
+You can also make use of Statamic's [Process Source Images](https://statamic.dev/image-manipulation#process-source-images) feature to automate this.
+However, in private galleries you probably want to upload original images to allow your users to download the images at the maximum available resolution.

+#### Responsive images
-- You can generate less (or more if you prefer) responsive image variations by editing the `config/statamic/responsive-images/dimension_calculator_threshold` setting.
+You can generate less (or more if you prefer) responsive image variations by editing the `dimension_calculator_threshold` setting in `config/statamic/responsive-images`.
 The higher the number, the more variations you'll generate for each image.

+#### Server memory
-- We recommend having at least 2GB of memory on your server, and be sure to allocate it to php by updating your php.ini file (or equivalent).
+We recommend having at least 2GB of memory on your server, and be sure to allocate it to PHP by updating your `php.ini` file (or equivalent).

-### Installing Horizon

-To install [Laravel Horizon](https://laravel.com/docs/11.x/horizon), run `php artisan horizon:install` and run `php artisan horizon` (or enable Horizon in Laravel Forge if you're using it) to ensure your queue is handled.

 ## Credit